 - Calcium hydroxylapatite: Calcium hydroxylapatite is a type of mineral that is commonly found in human teeth and bones.
-For wrinkle filling, calcium hydroxylapatite particles are suspended in a gel-like solution and then injected into the wrinkle.
+For wrinkle filling in the face or for the hand, calcium hydroxylapatite particles are suspended in a gel-like solution and then injected into the wrinkle in the face or under the skin in the back of the hand.
 The effects of this material last approximately 18 months.
+While in the body, calcium hydroxylapatite will be visible in x-rays and may obscure underlying features.

 - Poly-L-lactic acid (PLLA): PLLA is a biodegradable, biocompatible man-made polymer.
 This material has wide uses in absorbable stitches and bone screws.
 PLLA is a long lasting filler material that is given in a series of injections over a period of several months.
 The effects of PLLA generally become increasingly apparent over time (over a period of several weeks) and its effects may last up to 2 years.

 Non-absorbable (permanent) materials

 - Polymethylmethacrylate beads (PMMA microspheres): PMMA is a non-biodegradable, biocompatible, man-made polymer.
 This material is used in other medical devices, such as bone cement and intraocular lenses.
 PMMA beads are tiny, round, smooth particles that are not absorbed by the body.
 When used as a soft tissue filler, PMMA beads are suspended in a gel-like solution that contains cow (bovine) collagen and injected into the face.

 Soft tissue fillers made from absorbable (temporary) material are FDA-approved for the correction of moderate to severe facial wrinkles and skin folds, such as nasolabial folds.
 Nasolabial folds are the wrinkles on the sides of your mouth that extend towards the nose.
 They are commonly referred to as "smile lines" or "marionette lines."

 The soft tissue filler made from non-absorbable (permanent) material is FDA approved ONLY for the correction of nasolabial folds.

 Some soft tissue fillers are approved for the restoration and/or correction of the signs of facial fat loss (lipoatrophy) in people with human immunodeficiency virus (HIV).